 Participants are very welcome (but not obliged, of course!) to stay at Emmanuel College for the duration of the Graduate Summer School.

-This year we can offer again the rate £30 per night for non ensuite single room.
-A limited number of ensuite single rooms and ensuite double rooms may be available at different prices.
-Please write to email@example.com if you have specific needs for an ensuite room (single or double).
+Please write to email@example.com if you have need for a double room (ensuite; £40 per night).
 Because of the kitchen closure, no breakfast will be available in the second week.
 Please note that children are not admitted in college.

 As the programme starts on Monday 5 August 2019, 9am, you are required to arrive in Cambridge on Sunday 4 August 2019.